 In this work an endeavour has been made to supply the long-felt want of a Hindu Classical Dictionary.
 The main portion of this work consists of mythology, but religion is bound up with mythology, and in many points the two are quite inseparable.

-This work will be a book of reference for all concerned in the government. of the Hindus, but it will be more especially useful to young Civil Servants, and to masters and students in the universities, colleges, and schools in India.
+This work will be a book of reference for all concerned in the government of the Hindus, but it will be more especially useful to young Civil Servants, 1 and to masters and students in the universities, colleges, and schools in India.

 "This not only forms an indispensable book of reference to students of Indian literature, but is also of great general interest, as it gives in a concise and easily accessible form all that need be known about the personages of Hindu mythology whose names are so familiar, but of whom so little is known outside the limited circle of savants."-Times.

-"It is no slight gain when such subjects are treated fairly and fully in a moderate than the savents of the savents of the savents."

-space; and we need only add that the few wants which we may hope to see supplied in new editions detract but little from the general excellence of Mr. Dowson's work."
+"It is no slight gain when such subjects are treated fairly and fully in a moderate speak i and wapped could due that the two works which way how to see supplied space; and we need only add that the few wants which we may hope to see supplied in new editions detract but little from the general excellence of Mr. Dowson's work." -Saturday Review,

--Saturday Review.

 Post 8vo, with View of Mecca, pp. cxii.-172, cloth, price 9s.
 SELECTIONS FROM THE KORAN.